Efficiency Office: History

-In 2004, the Efficiency Unit underwent an internal review that led to its repositioning, into which the Efficiency Unit assumed the role as the “preferred consulting partner” for all government bureaux and departments.
-Since then, the Efficiency Unit specifically rolled out the Customer Management Assessment Framework (CMAF) for customer-facing agencies to improve and assess customer-oriented services.
+In 2004, the Efficiency Unit underwent an internal review that led to its repositioning wherein it assumed the role as the “preferred consulting partner” for all government bureaux and departments.
+Since then, the Efficiency Unit has rolled out the Customer Management Assessment Framework (CMAF) for customer-facing agencies to improve and assess customer-oriented services.
 Besides providing advisory services, the Efficiency Unit also conducted research on new public management concepts, where it produced user guides, reports and newsletters, and organised seminars and training sessions for civil servants.
 In 2010, the Efficiency Unit organised the “Public Sector Reform Conference – Public Service 2020” to discuss new challenges from ageing population, increased automation, higher expectations, and constitutional development.

 Moreover, the Efficiency Unit collaborated with other government agencies and other external bodies.
 Examples include launching the Youth Portal with RTHK to promote young people's access to government information and public services, the “Be the Smart Regulator Programme” with the Economic Analysis and Business Facilitation Unit (EABFU) to improve licensing systems, as well as the General Management Consultancy (GMC) Services Portal to help government agencies procure management consultants.
 Together with the Commission on Poverty, the Efficiency Unit started the Social Innovation and Entrepreneurship Development (SIE) Fund to support innovative social entrepreneurship in meeting underserved needs and promote social inclusion, such as a gerontechnology platform, social impact bonds, food support projects, etc. Starting from 2015, the SIE Fund encourages businesses to adopt Created Shared Value (CSV) business models to align business returns with community advancements.

 To mark its 20th anniversary, the Efficiency Unit was united at its current office in 2012, which was designed to provide a staff-friendly and collaborative workspace with a comprehensive Enterprise Information Management System.

 On 1 April 2018, the Efficiency Unit was transferred to the Innovation and Technology Bureau from the Chief Secretary for Administration's Office, and also renamed as the Efficiency Office (EffO).
 Meanwhile, the Business Facilitation Division under EABFU was moved to EffO for greater synergy and efficiency.
 The inaugural Commissioner for Efficiency was Olivia Nip, who served from 2017 to 2020.